Benjamin Waterhouse Hawkins: Personal life

+Hawkins married Mary Selina Green (1804–1880) on 4 July 1826 at St John-at-Hampstead.
+The couple had four daughters and one son.

+On 23 April 1836, Hawkins bigamously married Frances Louisa Keenan (1811–1884), a portrait painter who exhibited at the Royal Academy from 1839 to 1868.

-Hawkins had married in 1826 to Mary Selina Green, and by her had several children.
-In 1835, he met and fell in love with artist Frances 'Louisa' Keenan, and the next year he left his family and bigamously married her.
-He kept in touch with Mary and her children, but lived with Louisa, having two additional daughters.
-On his 1874 return to England, he seems to have become estranged from Louisa.
-He was living with his son by Mary, amidst what he described a "climax of domestic troubles" thought to indicate that Louisa had finally learned that their 38-year marriage had been invalid, and this may have led to his precipitous return to America in 1875.
-After his second return to England, he moved to West Brompton to be near his first wife, Mary, who was ill.
-Mary died in 1880.
+Hawkins lived with Frances and had two daughters with her.
+He seems to have become estranged from Frances on his 1874 return to England.
+He was living with his son by Mary, amidst what he described a "climax of domestic troubles" thought to indicate that Frances had finally learned that their 38-year marriage had been invalid; this may have led to his sudden return to America in 1875.
+After his second return to England, he moved to West Brompton to be near Mary, who was ill.
+She died in 1880.

-In 1883, Hawkins again married Louisa, although since they were not cohabitants at the time this was probably done for legalistic reasons (to legitimize their children), and they apparently never reconciled before her death the next year.
+Hawkins and Frances remarried in a civil ceremony on 17 May 1883, although since they were not cohabitants at the time this was probably done for legalistic reasons (to legitimize their children).
+They apparently never reconciled before her death the next year.

+Death and legacy

 Hawkins suffered a debilitating stroke in 1889, leading to erroneous reports of his death.
-He died in Putney on 27 January 1894.
+He suffered from the stroke's effects for the rest of his life.
+Hawkins died at 60 Erpingham Road in Putney, London, on 27 January 1894, from a combination of health problems brought on by both his stroke and gangrene of the feet.
+He was buried at Putney Lower Common Cemetery.

 There is a blue plaque at 22 Belvedere Road ("Fossil Villa") in Upper Norwood, commemorating where he lived between 1856 and 1872.

-Legacy

 Robert J. Sawyer's 1994 novel End of an Era mentions the famous New Year's Eve 1853 dinner party inside the Iguanodon, citing both Hawkins and Sir Richard Owen by name.
+A biography of Hawkins titled All In The Bones was published.